wandb/docs/docs/guides/launch/setup-vertex.md

   - <queue-name>
 ```

-If you intend on having the launch agent build images to be run in Vertex AI see Advanced agent set up.

 If you want the launch agent to build images for you that are executed in Vertex AI, see [Advanced agent set up](./setup-agent-advanced.md).